hynek/structlog/docs/getting-started.md

 - For brevity and to enable doctests, all further examples in *structlog*'s documentation use the more simplistic {class}`~structlog.processors.KeyValueRenderer()` without timestamps.
 :::

-Here you go, structured logging!
+There you go, structured logging!

 However, this alone wouldn't warrant its own package.